binipringle/intro-to-dh/_texts/2-version-control.md

 To provide emphasis, place asterisks around some text:

 \*This text will appear italicized.*

 \**This text will appear bold.**

 For emphasis, you need to mark where it should start and where it should end, so you need asterisks at the beginning and end of whatever text is being emphasized.

-To create a bulleted list, put a hyphen at the beginning of each list item:
+To create a bulleted list, put a hyphen at the beginning of each list item, like this:

 \- went over command line

 \- learned to do stuff with Git

 \- created a VS code file

-Paragraphs of text are denoted by putting a blank line between them:
+Paragraphs of text are made with a sideways carrot thing:

+\> This is a paragraph in markdown.
+It's separated from the paragraph below with a blank line.
+There is a little space before and after the paragraph when it is rendered.

+This is how the paragraph is rendered:

 > This is a paragraph in markdown.
 It's separated from the paragraph below with a blank line.
 There is a little space before and after the paragraph when it is rendered.